-The MSAT program values rich, high-quality, and comprehensive clinical experiences for the students and fosters a positive work-life balance.
-During academic breaks (campus holidays, Spring Break, and Winter Break), the MSAT supports each students' autonomy to advocate for themselves should they need a respite to facilitate work-life balance.
-The MSAT also supports students who may continue attending their assigned clinical site during academic breaks to enrich their clinical experience.
-To ensure each student has the opportunity to do what is best for their personal well-being during academic breaks, requests for time-off cannot be denied by their assigned preceptor during the following time frames:
+During academic breaks (Spring Break and Winter Break), the MSAT supports each students' autonomy to advocate for themselves should they need a respite to facilitate work-life balance.
+The MSAT also supports students who may desire to continue attending their assigned clinical site during academic breaks to enrich their clinical experience.
+Please refer to the following policies regarding students' attendance at clinical site during academic breaks: